bdsim-collaboration/pybdsim/docs/source/fieldmaps.rst

      v = []
      for xi in [-xmax, xmax]:
          # here, fx,fy,fz could be from a function
+	 # note, xi and yi coordinates must still be in that order for the value in the array
          v.append([xi, yi, fx, fy, fz])
          data.append(v)